mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/_index.md

 In order to facilitate communication between the two processes, there's a communication layer in which information can be sent between.
 We expose *ONLY* the communication API to the renderer process so that we don't allow any malicious server to wreak havoc on a user's computer.

-You can read more about the Process Model [here](https://www.electronjs.org/docs/latest/tutorial/process-model).
+You can read more about the Process Model {{< newtabref href="https://www.electronjs.org/docs/latest/tutorial/process-model" title="here" >}}.

 #### Directory structure
 The directory structure is broken down into a few pieces to best organize the code: